-Genericity, as in Ada or ML, and inheritance, as in object-oriented languages, are two alternative techniques for ensuring better extendibility, reusability and compatibility of software components.
+Genericity, as in Ada or ML, and inheritance, as in object-oriented languages, are two alternative techniques for ensuring better extendibility, reusability, and compatibility of software components.
 This article is a comparative analysis of these two methods.
 It studies their similarities and differences and assesses to what extent each may be simulated in a language offering only the other.
-It shows what features are needed to successfully combine the two approaches in a statically typed language and presents the main features of the programming language Eiffel, whose design, resulting in part from this study, includes multiple inheritance and a limited form of genericity under full static typing.
+It shows what features are needed to successfully combine the two approaches in an object-oriented language that also features strong type checking.
+The discussion introduces the principal aspects of the language Eiffel[TM] whose design, resulting in part from this study, includes multiple inheritance and a limited form of genericity under full static typing.

-1 - OVERVIEW
+OVERVIEW

-In spite of its name, today's software is usually not soft enough: adapting it to new uses turns out in most cases to be a harder endeavor than should be.
-It is thus essential to find ways of enhancing such software quality factors as extendibility (the ease with which a software system may be changed to account for modifications of its requirements). reusability (the ability of a system to be reused, in whole or in parts, for the construction of new systems) and compatibility (the ease of combining a system with others).
+Despite its name, today's software is usually not soft enough: adapting it to new uses turns out in most cases to be a harder endeavor than should be.
+It is thus essential to find ways of enhancing such software quality factors as extendibility (the ease with which a software system may be changed to account for modifications of its requirements), reusability (the ability of a system to be reused, in whole or in parts, for the construction of new systems), and compatibility (the ease of combining a system with others).

-Good answers to these issues are not purely technical, but must include economical and managerial components as well: and their technical aspects extend beyond programming language features, to such obviously relevant concerns as specification and design techniques.
+Good answers to these issues are not purely technical, but must include economical and managerial components as well; and their technical aspects extend beyond programming language features, to such obviously relevant concerns as specification and design techniques.
 It would be wrong, however, to underestimate the technical aspects and, among these, the role played by proper programming language features: any acceptable solution must in the end be expressible in terms of programs, and programming languages fundamentally shape the software designers' way of thinking.

-This article is a comparative analysis of two classes of programming language features for enhancing extendibility, reusability and compatibility.
+This article is a comparative analysis of two classes of programming language features for enhancing extendibility, reusability, and compatibility.
 It assesses their respective strengths and weaknesses, examines which of their components are equivalent and which are truly different, shows how the two approaches complement each other, and explains how they have been combined in a particular programming language design.